vilhelmbergsoe/site/blog/nix-is-pretty-awesome.md

 ## Introduction

-I have known of Nix and NixOS for a while, and I've always found them both very neat.
-I even used NixOS in a pretty naive way on my Thinkpad x220, which works as my home server.
+I have known of Nix and NixOS for a while, and I've always found them very interesting.
+I even dabbed with NixOS in a rudamentary way on my Thinkpad x220, which I utilize as my home server.

-I would effectively manage most things very imperatively, which kind of defeats the purpose of using Nix in the first place.
-I had told myself I would do it the proper way once I started moving my desktops to NixOS.
+However, I was not leveraging Nix to its full potential, as I managed most aspects of my system in an imperative manner, negating the advantages offered by Nix.

-Recently my desktop drive went kapoot, and so I thought to myself, "This is the perfect opportunity to move to NixOS and get a proper config up and running" and so I did just that.
+Recently, my desktop drive went kapoot, which I viewed as the perfect opportunity to migrate to NixOS and get a proper and well-structured configuration up and running.

-This post is more a intro / quick showcase of what nix can do and how I use it.
-Not so much a detailed guide on learning Nix.
+This blog post primarily serves as an introduction and a quick showcase of what Nix can accomplish and how I use it.
+It does not aim to provide an exhaustive guide to learning Nix.
+For comprehensive learning resources, please refer to the end of this blog post.

-For that I suggest you look at the bottom of the blog post for some learning resources to help you get started.

 ## What is Nix?

 First off, what even is Nix?

-According to their [webpage](https://nixos.org), _"Nix is a tool that takes a unique approach to package management and system configuration."_
+As stated on their the official [Nix website](https://nixos.org), _"Nix is a tool that takes a unique approach to package management and system configuration."_

-This is a good one-line summary of what Nix is, but I'll try my best to get a bit more detailed here.
+While this is a good one-line summary of Nix, I will try and provide a more detailed explanation.

-When people refer to Nix, they usually really refer to one of three things:
+When people mention Nix, they typically refer to one of three things:

 - **Nix - the programming language**